Mr. Fuji: Retirement

 After leaving wrestling, Fujiwara retired to the city of Knoxville, Tennessee.
-In 1997, he sued the makers of the video game WCW vs. nWo World Tour, claiming that the character "Master Fuji" was based on him.
-The lawsuit was settled in Fujiwara's favor.
+In 1997, he successfully sued the makers of the video game WCW vs. nWo World Tour, claiming that the character "Master Fuji" was based on him.

-Fujiwara operated a training dojo out of Jefferson City, Tennessee, and Dandridge, Tennessee until 2001.
+Fujiwara operated a training dojo out of Jefferson City, Tennessee, and Dandridge, Tennessee, until 2001.
 He was a part-time usher at Knoxville Center's (formerly East Town Mall) movie theater.

-Mr. Fuji was inducted into the WWE Hall of Fame on March 31, 2007, by his former charge and Fuji Vice co-star Don Muraco.
-Mr. Fuji was in a wheelchair at the time of the induction, due to nine knee operations.
+Fujiwara was inducted into the WWE Hall of Fame on March 31, 2007, by his former charge and Fuji Vice co-star Don Muraco.
+Fujiwara was in a wheelchair at the time of the induction due to nine knee operations.

 Death

 Fujiwara died of natural causes, aged 82, on August 28, 2016, in Clarksville, Tennessee.
-He was survived by his seven children — Tyran Wong, Teri Deptula, Tami Nelson, Kimberly Brewster, Toni Will, Kelli Fujiwara Sloan and Kevin Fujiwara — as well as 13 grandchildren and 12 great-grandchildren.
+He was survived by his seven children — Tyran Wong, Teri Deptula, Tami Nelson, Kimberly Brewster, Toni Fujiwara, Kelli Fujiwara Sloan and Kevin Fujiwara — as well as 13 grandchildren and 12 great-grandchildren.

-Daughter Kelli Fujiwara Sloan, representing the estate, was part of a class action lawsuit against WWE in which it was claimed the promotion did not protect its employees from head trauma, with the litigation being a byproduct of the 2007 Chris Benoit double-murder and suicide.
-After his death, attorney Konstantine Kyros claimed that Fujiwara had been diagnosed with chronic traumatic encephalopathy.
+A postmortem brain scan revealed Fujiwara was diagnosed with chronic traumatic encephalopathy, which became an issue in professional wrestling in a postmortem examination of Chris Benoit's brain after his death.
+In the wake of the billion dollar settlement between the NFL and former players over CTE issues, daughter Kelli Fujiwara Sloan, representing the estate, participated in a class action lawsuit against WWE in which it was claimed the promotion did not protect its employees from head trauma.
+Sloan's group was represented by attorney Konstantine Kyros in the litigation.
 In September 2018, US District Judge Vanessa Lynne Bryant dismissed the lawsuit.